samliew/se-electionbot/README.md

 ElectionBot is a chatbot to handle queries for commonly-asked questions in an election chat room for a site on the Stack Exchange network.

+The bot also sends a greeting with the election status after certain levels of room inactivity.

-Please direct any queries & feedback to [the developers](https://github.com/samliew/se-electionbot/graphs/contributors) in the [development chatroom](https://chat.stackoverflow.com/rooms/190503/electionbot-development) or [create an issue on Github](https://github.com/samliew/se-electionbot/issues/new/choose).
+Please direct any queries & feedback to [the developers](https://github.com/samliew/se-electionbot/graphs/contributors) in the [development chatroom](https://chat.stackoverflow.com/rooms/190503/electionbot-development) or [create an issue on Github](https://github.com/samliew/se-electionbot/issues).

 ## Examples of topics the bot can help with